[Updated January 5, 2023]

 So you’ll find Star Wars, KISS, Twilight Zone, Teenage Mutant Ninja Turtles, and Elvira pinball machines as well as classic video games such as Pac-Man, Galaga, Dig Dug, etc.

 You can play as many games as you want for as long as you want.
-They also offer adult beverages such as beer (including numerous local brews), hard seltzer, a BlackJack Cola Cocktail, and more!
+They also offer adult beverages such as beer (including some from local breweries), hard seltzer, a BlackJack Cola Cocktail, and more!

 5. Meet Cool Animals at Team ECCO Aquarium & Shark Lab